Case study: Youth group sponsors and the male stripper

 4. Can you think of examples of similar situations which involve Christians making questionable decisions?

-For a group leader: This case study can provoke thre areas of discussion:
+For a group leader: This case study can provoke three areas of discussion:

-1. How should church leaders handle potentially explosive events?
+1. How should church leaders handle potentially explosive happenings like this one?

 2. At what level should church leaders (such as the pastor) get involved in drawing the line between acceptable and unacceptable behavior?